danielsaidi/OnboardingKit/README.md

 ## About Tutti

-Tutti helps you create great onboarding expericences, like quick hints and single- or multi-screen tutorials.
+Tutti helps you create onboarding expericences like hints and single- or multi-screen tutorials.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

-Tutti will only display a hint/tutorial once by default.
-You can reset the display state of a hint/tutorial if you want to display it multiple times.
+Tutti has different onboarding types.
+Standard hints and tutorials are shown right away and only once, while other types require multiple presentation attempts, a certain number of "incorrect" actions etc. You can combine various types to create new ones.

-Tutti also supports multiple users.
-Just specify `userId` and Tutti will display a hint/tutorial once for every user.
+You can reset the display state of any onboarding if you want to display it again.
+Tutti also supports multiple users, so that each onboarding is unique to each user.

 ## Install